illumiMatii/weather-io/README.md

 Weather website project where user can get information about forecast in given city/town/village etc.

 ## :partly_sunny: About
-This is my first project where I used **async** functions in JavaScript and that was it main purpose, improve my programming skills.
+This is my first project where I used **async** functions in JavaScript and the main purpose to do that project was improve my programming skills.

 ## :green_book: API
 To get information about forecast I used [OpenWeatherMap](https://openweathermap.org) API.